diantyapitaloka/College-Filtering/README.md

 - Negation with the Not-In Logic: You can exclude specific colleges by placing a negation symbol before the statement to filter out unwanted groups or blacklisted entries.
 - Handling Missing Values: The matching operator is robust with empty data points, returning a negative result rather than an error to keep your subset clean of unknown entries.
 - Combining Multiple Criteria: You can pair this method with other logical conditions to filter by both a group name and a secondary metric like enrollment size or tuition cost.
+- Logical Negation for Exclusions: You can easily exclude specific school alliances by placing the exclamation point operator before your filtering logic.
+This "not in" approach is invaluable when you need to remove outliers or non-target institutions from a broad dataset.

 ## 🍦🍧🍪 Code 🍪🍧🍦
 - Grafiknya sama dengan subbab "Tren Jumlah Mahasiswa dari Tahun ke Tahun" tapi sudah dengan filter dua fakultas, yaitu "ICT" dan "Ilmu Komunikasi".